 Adopting a baby can be a lengthy process - how did you get through the wait?

-We were anticipating at least a year to get matched, but it happened in just a couple of months.
+We were anticipating at least a year to get connected, but it happened in just a couple of months.
 Even if it had not happened that quickly, we would have been ok with that.
 We loved the process of getting ready for our baby to arrive.
-We weren’t sure how long it would take to be matched with a birthmother, but found staying busy with preparations for the arrival of a baby to be very fun.
+We weren’t sure how long it would take to be connected with a birthmother, but found staying busy with preparations for the arrival of a baby to be very fun.
 We worked on a nursery and researching strollers and diaper brands and everything baby during those initial months.
 We didn’t stop life during the wait – we just focused on enjoying the process.

 Describe receiving the call that your baby was being born and traveling to meet her

 Our birthmother wanted us to be in the room for delivery and expressed that to us from the very beginning.
 However, we live in a different state and knew it might be tough in regards to timing.
 As soon as we knew she was in labor, we secured flights.
 We unfortunately missed the actual delivery by a few hours.
 However, we felt like we were there in the delivery room with a second by second account via text and video during the delivery.

 Describe the feeling of finally meeting your baby.

 The only word that comes to mind in those first moments of seeing and holding her is LOVE.
 It is a sense of overwhelming peace and understanding that this was meant to be.